Free Things to Do in Barcelona

 La Mercè Festival

-In September, Barcelona comes alive with La Mercè, a celebration of the city’s patron saint.
+In September, Barcelona comes alive with La Mercè, a celebration of the city's patron saint.
 Streets transform into a cultural playground with parades, human towers, and dazzling fireworks.
-The four-day festival features over 2,000 artists and serves as a fantastic opportunity to explore Barcelona’s rich cultural diversity.
-You can get free access to all events that take place outdoors from 11:00 AM to 4:00 AM.
-From dance performances to circus acts, charanga percussion bands, street shows, and mesmerizing light displays, La Mercè offers plenty of free entertainment for everyone to enjoy.
+The four-day festival features over 2,000 artists, with free access to all outdoor events from 11:00 AM to 4:00 AM.

 Sant Jordi Festival

-If you’re thinking of visiting Barcelona in April, the city will be blooming with the Sant Jordi Festival, where love and literature intertwine as the most awaited festival in Barcelona arrives.
-Picture streets adorned with roses and books, as lovers and friends exchange tokens of affection.
+If you're visiting Barcelona in April, the city will be blooming with the Sant Jordi Festival, where love and literature intertwine.
+Streets are adorned with roses and books as lovers and friends exchange tokens of affection.
 La Rambla becomes a literary haven, inviting you to stroll, explore, and embrace the romantic magic of Barcelona.

 Fiesta de Gràcia

-August paints the Gràcia district with Fiesta de Gràcia’s artistic charm, making it one of the most awesome free things to be a part of.
-Streets burst with color, adorned by imaginative displays and lively cultural activities.
+August paints the Gràcia district with Fiesta de Gràcia's artistic charm.
+Streets burst with colour, adorned by imaginative displays and lively cultural activities.
 Each street competes for the most captivating decorations, offering a free-spirited celebration of music, dance, and the bohemian spirit of Gràcia.

 A Feast for the Senses at Barcelona's Markets